strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/step-by-step.md

     1. Some environment variables are handled by the server configuration 👉 see [breaking change](/dev-docs/migration/v4-to-v5/breaking-changes/removed-support-for-some-env-options)
     2. Custom configuration must meet specific requirements 👉 see [breaking change](/dev-docs/migration/v4-to-v5/breaking-changes/strict-requirements-config-files)
 3. **Admin panel customization**:
-    * The helper-plugin has been deprecated 👉 see [migration reference](/dev-docs/migration/v4-to-v5/additional-resources/helper-plugin)
+    * The helper-plugin has been removed 👉 see [migration reference](/dev-docs/migration/v4-to-v5/additional-resources/helper-plugin)

 👉 Finally, go over the rest of the [breaking changes database](/dev-docs/migration/v4-to-v5/breaking-changes) for any edge case you might be concerned about.